 A Bitcrusher effect is a lo-fi (low fidelity) digital audio effect, which produces distortion by reducing the resolution or bandwidth of digital audio data.
-Moreover, the resulting quantization noise may produce a “warmer” sound impression, or a harsh one, depending on the amount of reduction.
-This kind of effect is quite popular nowadays since it adds unique character to the sound.
-As there are many software plugin options of the bitcrusher effect out there just a few of them are capable to deliver awesome sound like the one we will cover in the next tutorial.
+Moreover, the resulting quantization noise may create a “warmer” sound impression, or a harsh one, depending on the amount of reduction.
+This kind of effect is quite popular nowadays since it adds a unique character to the sound.
+As there are many software plugin options of the bitcrusher effect out there just a few of them are capable of delivering impressive sound like the one we will cover in the next tutorial.

 ~Drum Loop – Unprocessed

 Before we start with the processing lets, go thru some of the main features of this plugin unit.

 In the center of the interface, there is a big knob called RESAMPLER which is a hearth of the engine.
 This section controls the discretization process of the input signal in the time domain

 Main parameters are located in the center of this section, and these are:

 - Frequency – The frequency of the signal is discretized to (resampled).
 This parameter ranges from 44 Hz to 44.1 kHz.

 - Jitter – Controlling the intensity of random, short-period Resampler’s deviations.